Who the Heck Lee Baldwin is?

 Lee Baldwin is author of speculative fiction and adventure fiction in Ashland, Oregon.
-He has three novels out on Amazon, Scribd, Barnes & Noble, Kobo, 24 Seven, Inktera, etc.) Aliens Got My Sally: UFO Pulp Fiction for the Twisted Mind, Next History: The Girl Who Hacked Tomorrow, Halcyon Dreamworlds: Enslaved to the Future of Desire, and an amateur sleuth mystery, Angle of Attack: An Adventure in Aviation, Love, and Crime.
+He’s got four novels out (Amazon, Scribd, Barnes & Noble, Kobo, 24 Seven, Inktera, etc.) Aliens Got My Sally: UFO Pulp Fiction for the Twisted Mind, Next History: The Girl Who Hacked Tomorrow, Halcyon Dreamworlds: Enslaved to the Future of Desire, and an amateur sleuth mystery, Angle of Attack: An Adventure in Aviation, Love, and Crime.
 He’s also written a collection of Western noir shorts, The Adventures of Lance Sidesaddle, The Olde West’s Most Lovable Lout.

-Art and Music… Baldwin is a visual artist and jazz keyboard player.
-His Google profile, which points out that Baldwin was was was a user experience designer in Silicon Valley’s software industry, from the downbeat at Netscape in 1995 to his final bar at Cisco in 2011.
-In this work he provided user interface and user experience designs for websites, web tools, and desktop software.
+Baldwin is a visual artist and jazz keyboard player.
+His tech career includes user experience design from the downbeat at Netscape in 1995 to his final bar at Cisco in 2011.
+In this work he provided user interface and UX development for websites, web tools, and desktop software.

 In his artwork since the 1970s, Baldwin conceived his three-dimensional approach to art glass design, invented the painting style known as Hard-Edge Impressionism, and coined the term Repainted Photograph, to describe his digital treatments of California landscapes.